ParisaMousavi/CarND-LaneLines-P1/writeup_template.md

 ## Lane Finding Pipeline

-This is an overview of my pipeline.
+My solution has two main parts:
+- First 5 steps for preparing image for lane line detection process.
+- Second 7 steps for processing the prepared image to find lines and draw the detected lane lines on the main image.

 ![My solution pipeline](./media/CarND-LaneLines-P1.svg)

-My solution has two main parts:
-- First 5 steps for preparing image for line process.
-- Second 7 steps for processing the image to find lines and draw the detected lane lines on the main image.

 ## Reflection